Ogden College Living Learning Communities

 Benefits of Joining an LLC:

-• Receive your housing assignment in early April
+- Receive your housing assignment before other students

 Although each LLC has unique opportunities, they all share the same vital purpose and goal: nurturing and developing a prosperous Hilltopper student to become engaged with other students and faculty throughout our campus.